 DICK: Let's talk about, a little bit, about moving from the...from the study part and the exegesis and filling your dump truck full of all kinds of info and ideas and theology and so forth.
 After you've done all that hard work that primarily is what our curriculum is all about, the exegesis classes, the theology classes, hermeneutics and so on, how do you pull it all together?
 I mean, you've got this mass of material, you're like every other preacher, he's not going to preach at all, he'd kill his audience if he tried to, how do you decide what you're going to put in and what you're going to leave out?
 What tact you're going to take?
 How you going to build interest in it?
 Still be true to the text?

-DICK: Yeah, one of the things you men might want to do is go to the back of rediscovering expository preaching and there's a facsimile of a preaching manuscript from a message in 1 Timothy 6, the man of God, and get a copy of the tape.
-We suggested this is the preaching ???, get a copy of the tape from Grace To You and sit down and listen to the tape with the preaching manuscript in front of you and discover what he didn't preach that's in the manuscript and what he did that's not there just in terms of the dynamic, which I think putting it in manuscript form opens up a freedom to do that kind of thing, than if you walked in with a little 3x5 card or try to preach without notes at all, your mind is so cluttered.
+DICK: Yeah, one of the things you men might want to do is go to the back of rediscovering expository preaching and there's a facsimile of a preaching manuscript from a message in 1 Timothy 6, “The Man of God,” and get a copy of the tape.
+We suggested this to the preaching guys, get a copy of the tape from Grace to You and sit down and listen to the tape with the preaching manuscript in front of you and discover what he didn't preach that's in the manuscript and what he did that's not there just in terms of the dynamic, which I think putting it in manuscript form opens up a freedom to do that kind of thing, than if you walked in with a little 3x5 card or try to preach without notes at all, your mind is so cluttered.

 JOHN: Well and I'm not that smart.
 You know, Spurgeon had a 3x5 card with like three lines on it and it's ridiculous to think of what he said coming out of his head, but it did.
 You know, he spent a couple of hours preparing a sermon, all week reading, and a couple of hours coming down with three little lines on a card.